 Let’s try something new today: answering questions.

-I was going to do them by video but I got kick out of the pool area at the Hard Rock Hotel in Vegas.
+I was going to do them by video, but I got kicked out of the pool area at the Hard Rock Hotel in Vegas.

 Something about no cameras in the pool area, oh well.